Theislemanager/evrima-rcon/README.md

 *Correct login information:*
 - `[2023.09.04-19.51.05:470][603]LogTemp: Warning: New RCON Connection Authenticated!`

-If nothing shows in TheIsle.log file, there is no connection that makes through.
+If nothing shows in `TheIsle-Shipping.log` file, there is no connection that makes through.

 **COMMAND LIST**

 - Announce – Announces a message on the server and is displayed to all players.
 - Update Playables – Updates the current available playable classes.
 - Get Player List – Returns a list of all players as a string.
-(Names separated by a comma and Steam Ids separated by a comma.
-Names and Steam Ids are separated by > escape sequence ‘\n’ )
-- Kick Player – Kicks a player by steam id.
+- Kick Player – Kicks a player by player id.
-- Ban player – Bans a player by steam id.
+- Ban player – Bans a player by player id.
 - Save – Saves all game data.
-- togglewhitelist - Turns the server whitelist on/off.
+- Toggle Whitelist - Turns the server whitelist on/off
-- addwhitelist - Adds steam ids to the server whitelist.
+- Add Whitelist IDs - Adds player id to the server whitelist
-- removewhitelist - Removes steamids from the server whitelist.
+- Remove Whitelist IDs - Removes player ids from the server whitelist
+- Direct Message - Send a message as an announcement to a player
+- Get server details - Retrieves all the current server settings.
+- Update playables - Modifies the playable classes.
+- Get player data - Retrieves some info about each player like location,character stats etc..
+- Toggle global chat - Turns global chat on/off
+- Toggle humans - Turns humans on/off
+- Toggle AI - Turns AI spawns on/off
+- Disable AI classes - Updates the allowable AI spawn list.
+- AI Density - Adjusts the AI spawn density
+- Wipe Corpses - Wipes corpses